christopheragnus/two-sided-marketplace-notes/README.md

 This is a living document.
 Please add to it, change it, update it.
 Add useful resources, notes, and links as you find them.

+To edit, go to [https://github.com/biancapower/two-sided-marketplace-notes/blob/master/README.md](https://github.com/biancapower/two-sided-marketplace-notes/blob/master/README.md), click on the pencil icon, and make your changes.
+Scroll to the bottom of the page and click "Propose file change".
+You will then be able to submit a pull request with your proposed changes.

+---

 ## Planning

 Planning should be done in roughly the order of the below sections.